Pneumothorax Symptoms and Diagnosis

 How Pneumothorax is Diagnosed

-During an initial physical exam, your doctor will want to specifically listen to your chest through a stethoscope.
+Your healthcare provider will want to know your medical history and complete a physical exam.
+During the exam, your provider will listen to your lungs through a stethoscope.
 As you breathe, they may tap your chest and listen for hollow sounds.
-Since higher than normal levels of carbon dioxide and low levels of oxygen can be indicators, your doctor may suggest an arterial blood gas test to test these levels.
-To get a definite diagnosis, your doctor will most likely need to order an imaging test such as a chest X-ray, an ultrasound or CT scan.
+Since higher than normal levels of carbon dioxide and low levels of oxygen can be indicators of a collapsed lung, your provider may suggest an arterial blood gas test to test these levels.
+To get a definite diagnosis, your provider will most likely order an imaging test such as a chest X-ray, a lung ultrasound or a CT scan.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.